ThomasBig/fantasy-multiplayer/slides.md

 * Other players then connect to that network.
 * Then, all can communicate freely as they are on the same network, meaning one player can run the server and others join it.

 ---

+# Going forward
+* Try to send some message from client to server (hint use socket.async_send)
+* Try to receive message from client on server (hint use socket.async_receive)
+* Try to send message from server to client and receive it

+---